atomrc/atomrc.github.io/_posts/2017-05-25-you-dont-need-this.md

 ## Predictability is key

-In the first exemple I showed you, you didn't need anything else than the function's signature to tell the function always returns the same value.
+In the first example I showed you, you didn't need anything else than the function's signature to tell the function always returns the same value.
 Well, because we are talking about JavaScript and that you have no way to ensure that functions are pure, you also need to read the body of the function to have the guarantee that it is actually pure.
 But that's all, you don't need to read anything else to know what the function does.

 In the other exemples, you need to know the execution context of the function to understand what it will return.
 Said otherwise: you need to track down every single mutation that is applied to the variable (either `this` or `parentVar`) to be able to predict what the function will return.
 Tracking down every mutation can be pretty hard depending on how many scopes the variable is accessible from.